mafiu84/milestone-project-2-boats/README.md

 ## FEATURES

-YouTube link is implemented on every site in container on bottom and its always visible as it scrolls with website.
-On contact page there are all link to social media of the band.
-Sites are responsive and on mobile screens there is drop down menu instead of navbar to get better clarity of content.
+Footer is sticky and it scrolls with website.

 ### Features left to implement

-In future I would like to add online shop to sell items related to the group.
+In future I would like to add extended booking option with calendar showing which dates are available.

 ## TESTING